nstoik/infrastructure/README.md

 - cloudflare - Configure Cloudflare
     - cloudflare.dns - Configure Cloudflare DNS
 - netmaker - Configure a Netmaker server
+    - netmaker.full_setup - Complete the full setup of a Netmaker server

 # Inventory
 Inventory from DigtalOcean is dynamic using a plugin.
 The plugin configration is in the file `inventory/do_hosts.yaml`.